Farmers Vote 2022 >> How, When and Where to Vote in Iowa’s Primary Election

-We have answers to your most frequently asked questions about voting in Iowa's 2018 General Election.
-For more information on voting in Iowa, please contact your county auditor or the Iowa Secretary of State’s office.
+For more information on voting in the Iowa primaries, please contact your county auditor or the Iowa Secretary of State’s office.

-When is the Election?Iowans, who have not voted early, will go to the polls on Tuesday, November 6, 2018.
-The polls will be open from 7 A.M. to 9 P.M.
+When is the primary?Iowa Republicans and Democrats will go to the polls on Tuesday, June 7, 2022, to vote in their respective primaries.
+The polls will be open on from 7 A.M. to 8 P.M.

 Can I Vote Before June 7?There are options to vote early either through an absentee ballot or in person at your county auditor’s office.
 Read more about voting early on the Iowa Secretary of State’s website.